Five solae: Sola gratia ("by grace alone")

-Protestant Arminians, such as Methodists, are synergists but may also claim the doctrine of sola gratia, though they understand it quite differently than Lutherans and Calvinists do.
+It is generally understood as expressing a monergist position, however Protestant Arminians, such as Methodists, which are synergists, may also claim the doctrine of sola gratia, though they understand it quite differently than Lutherans and Calvinists do.
 Arminians believe that God saves only by grace and not at all by merit, but man, enabled by what is referred to as "prevenient grace", is enabled by the Holy Spirit to understand the Gospel and respond in faith.
 Arminians believe that this is compatible with salvation by grace alone, since all the actual saving is done by grace.
 Arminians believe that humans are only capable of receiving salvation when first enabled to do so by prevenient grace, which they believe is distributed to everyone.
 Arminians therefore do not reject the conception of sola gratia expounded by Lutheran and Reformed theologians, although their interpretation of it is quite different.

 John Owen, in A Display of Arminianism, rejects the implied belief that the understanding of the Reformed theology has any alliance between the two doctrines and Arminianism is but another form of pelagianism, known as semipelagianism.

+The four solae

+Jüngel's four solae adds solus Christus and solo verbo to solo gratia and sola fide.
+For Jüngel, the purpose of the solae was to characterize the Protestant view of justification in particular, not to summarize Protestantism:

+They ensure that the relationship between God and humanity in the process of justiﬁcation is deﬁned as precisely as possible.
+In each case alone excludes the human beings from a particular aspect of the process so as to include them correctly in the process.
+The question of whether and how individuals are involved in the process of their justiﬁcation was the real issue in the debate between Protestants and Roman Catholics over justiﬁcation.